cyber-carpentry/group7/hydrology/README.md

 - use the third output as input to run the R script to generate results.
 - the work flow is containerized.

+ ## 3. Factors that affect reproducibility
+- Python and R versions
+- hard coded paths in the scripts
+- lack of reproducibility documentation

+ ## 4. Difficulties during the project
+ - design of container structure: choose a base image and properly set up environent to get every script working
+ - call Python2 script within Python3 environment
+ - remove hard coded paths